 “[Schizophrenic veterans who misused alcohol] were less likely to take medications needed for treatment and participate in mental health services, and they were doing worse in their life,” said Young.
 “Veterans misusing alcohol remains a substantial issue.”

 Alcoholism is the most common co-occurring disorder among people with schizophrenia, according a report published by the National Institute on Alcohol Abuse and Alcoholism.
-Those with an alcohol use disorder and schizophrenia are more likely than those with schizophrenia alone to experience social, legal and medical problems.
+Those suffering from alcohol addiction and schizophrenia are more likely than those with schizophrenia alone to experience social, legal and medical problems.

 The Epidemiologic Catchment Area study, a survey sponsored by the National Institute for Mental Health, found that 33.7 percent of people with schizophrenia or schizophreniform disorder met the criteria for alcoholism at some point in their lives.

 The UCLA-led study presented a unique perspective on alcohol use and schizophrenia.